vipwangtian/telegraf/plugins/processors/proc_username/README.md

 It's useful to whom run multiple websites on one server, because the performance counter shows alike name such as "w3wp#1" for different instances which are started by same application, therefore we can't distinguish them by name.

-As we know, different app pools run use different user.
-And generally speaking, we ought to run website use seprated app pools,  which means that, we could recognize them by processes' user name.
+As we know, different app pools run using different  windows user.
+And generally speaking, we ought to run website using seprated app pools,  which means that, we could recognize them by processes' username.

 ## Effect Module